brynsgtn/attendance-system-webapp/README.md

 ## 📸 Screenshots

-> Here are a few UI previews of the Intern Attendance System Web App:
+> Here are a few UI previews of the Attendance System Web App:

 ### 🏁 Landing Page
 ![Landing Page](images/landing.png)